snowch/learn_linear_algebra.archive/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/snowch/learn_linear_algebra/master?labpath=00-start-here.ipynb) <-- this may take 5 or more minutes to start

-Note that any thing you add when runnning notebooks is not persisted.
+Note that anything you add when runnning notebooks is not persisted and the notebook environment has an inactivity timeout of 10 mins.

 To just view the notebooks, you can start [here](./notebooks/00-start-here.ipynb)